Build Guide - Regular - Feature Announcement

 Existing user targeting

-For a feature announcements, targeting to users that are familiar with your product is generally preferred; a brand new user isn't aware that the feature never existed in the first place.
-By sending Appcues a property for when the user was created you can target them based on age:
+For feature announcements, targeting users that are familiar with your product is generally preferred; a brand new user isn't aware that the feature never existed in the first place.
+By sending Appcues a property for when the user was created you can target them based on time:

 User type targeting